jairot/dosage/README.md

 Start transmission and enable the rpc client in edit/preference then go to the web tab and click en "Enable Web Client"

-Then you download and start the dosagedaemon
+Then you download and start the dosagedaemon:

     sudo pip install tvdosage

+then start the DosageDaemon:

     dosagedaemon start

 then you can add any tv series using the commands above.